ImanSafarnezhad/ImanSafarnezhad/README.md

 - 👋 Hi, I’m @ImanSafarnezhad
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning useful things.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me iman.safarnezhad2003@gmail.com

 <!---
 ImanSafarnezhad/ImanSafarnezhad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.